paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (2) **Unclassified form** — The report required under paragraph (1) shall be submitted in unclassified form, but may contain a classified annex.

+**(n) Reimbursement program** Not later than 180 days of after December 18, 2025, the Secretary of Homeland Security and the Attorney General shall provide the appropriate congressional committees with a plan to establish a reimbursement program for Federal agencies providing counter-UAS protection to events that are not organized or operated by the Federal Government.

 ### Statutory Notes

 #### References in Text
+Section 8606(b)(2) of the SAFER SKIES Act, referred to in subsec. (d)(2)(D)(vi), is section 8606(b)(2) of Pub.
+L. 119–60, div.
+H, title LXXXVI, which is set out in a note below.

-The Presidential Protection Assistance Act of 1976, referred to in subsec. (k)(3)(C)(i)(II), is Pub.
+The Presidential Protection Assistance Act of 1976, referred to in subsec. (l)(3)(C)(i)(II), is Pub.
 L. 94–524, Oct.
 17, 1976, 90 Stat.
 2475, which enacted and amended provisions set out as notes under [section 3056 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section3056&num=0&edition=prelim), Crimes and Criminal Procedure.
 For complete classification of this Act to the Code, see Tables.

-[Section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim), referred to in subsec. (k)(3)(C)(iv), was redesignated [section 528 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section528&num=0&edition=prelim) by Pub.
+[Section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim), referred to in subsec. (l)(3)(C)(iv), was redesignated [section 528 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section528&num=0&edition=prelim) by Pub.
 L. 115–282, title I, § 105(b), Dec.
 4, 2018, 132 Stat.
 4200, and references to [section 104 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section104&num=0&edition=prelim) deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
 L. 115–282, set out as a References to Sections of Title 14 as Redesignated by Pub.
 L. 115–282 note preceding [section 101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim), Coast Guard.

-This chapter, referred to in subsec. (l)(1)(A), was in the original “this Act”, meaning Pub.
+This chapter, referred to in subsec. (m)(1)(A), was in the original “this Act”, meaning Pub.
 L. 107–296, Nov.
 25, 2002, 116 Stat.
 2135, known as the Homeland Security Act of 2002, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 101 of this title](./chapter-001-homeland-security-organization.md#section-101) and Tables.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 8602(1), added subsec. (a) and struck out former subsec. (a) which related to the authorities of the Secretary and the Attorney General.

+Subsec. (b)(1)(B).
+Pub.
+L. 119–60, § 8602(2), substituted “electromagnetic means, and through the use of remote identification broadcast or other means” for “and electromagnetic means”.

+Subsec. (c).
+Pub.
+L. 119–60, § 8602(3), inserted “pursuant to subsection (a)(1)” after “Attorney General”, designated existing provisions as par.
+(1) and inserted heading, and added par.
+(2).

+Subsec. (d)(1).
+Pub.
+L. 119–60, § 8602(4)(A), substituted “, the Attorney General, or any State, local, Tribal, or territorial law enforcement or correctional agency” for “or the Attorney General”.

+Subsec. (d)(2), (3).
+Pub.
+L. 119–60, § 8602(4)(B), (C), added par.
+(2) and redesignated former par.
+(2) as (3).

+Subsec. (e).
+Pub.
+L. 119–60, § 8602(5)(A), substituted “, the Attorney General, or any State, local, Tribal, or territorial law enforcement or correctional agency” for “or the Attorney General” in introductory provisions.

+Subsec. (e)(3).
+Pub.
+L. 119–60, § 8602(5)(B), substituted “, the Attorney General, or any State, local, Tribal, or territorial law enforcement or correctional agency” for “or the Attorney General” and inserted “, State, local, Tribal, or territorial” after “Federal” and “(as applicable)” after “law”.

+Subsec. (e)(4).
+Pub.
+L. 119–60, § 8602(5)(C), substituted “the Department of Justice, or the State, local, Tribal, or territorial law enforcement or correctional agency” for “or the Department of Justice” in introductory provisions.

+Subsec. (e)(5).
+Pub.
+L. 119–60, § 8602(5)(D), substituted “Tribal” for “tribal” and inserted “other than those of an aeronautical communications system, as allowed for in [section 2511(2)(g)(ii)(IV) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2511/2/g/ii/IV&num=0&edition=prelim) or information readily available to the public” after “which shall not include communications”.

+Subsec. (g)(3)(G).
+Pub.
+L. 119–60, § 8602(6), inserted “Tribal, territorial,” after “State,” and “, including those exercised under subsection (a)(2)” after “authorities”.

+Subsec. (i).
+Pub.
+L. 119–60, § 8602(8), added subsec. (i) and struck out former subsec. (i).
+Prior to amendment, text read as follows: “The authority to carry out this section with respect to a covered facility or asset specified in subsection (k)(3) shall terminate on September 30, 2025”

+Pub.
+L. 119–4 substituted “September 30, 2025” for “March 14, 2025”.

+Subsec. (j).
+Pub.
+L. 119–60, § 8602(8), added subsec. (j).
+Former subsec. (j) redesignated (k).

+Subsecs. (k), (l).
+Pub.
+L. 119–60, § 8602(7), redesignated subsecs. (j) and (k) as (k) and (l), respectively.

+Subsec. (l)(3)(C).
+Pub.
+L. 119–60, § 8602(9)(A), inserted “a Federal law enforcement, correctional, and homeland security agency mission necessary to enforce the law, protect the public or to” after “directly relates to”.

+Subsec. (l)(6).
+Pub.
+L. 119–60, § 8602(9)(B), added par.
+(6) and struck out former par.
+(6) which read as follows: “For purposes of subsection (a), the term ‘personnel’ means officers and employees of the Department of Homeland Security or the Department of Justice.”

+Subsec. (l)(9), (10).
+Pub.
+L. 119–60, § 8602(9)(C), added pars.
+(9) and (10).

+Subsec. (n).
+Pub.
+L. 119–60, § 8602(10), added subsec. (n).

 2024—Subsec. (i).
 Pub.
 L. 118–158 substituted “March 14, 2025” for “December 20, 2024”.

 Pub.
 L. 118–83 substituted “December 20, 2024” for “October 1, 2024”.